-мсм ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
-(Answer Yes or No and explain) 1 Public Education Special Events 5 Events No, a direct reduction of pollutants is not demonstrated but through education and information, a shift in behavior eventually may result in reduced pollutants.
+МСМ BMP Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
+(Answer Yes or No and explain) 1 Public Education Special Events 1 District-wide Virtual Event No, a direct reduction of pollutants is not demonstrated but through education and information, a shift in behavior eventually may result in reduced pollutants.

-1 Public Education Digital Signage 5 Signs No, a direct reduction of pollutants is not demonstrated but through education and information, a shift in behavior eventually may result in reduced pollutants.
-2 Dry Weather Screening Visual observation of outfalls and upstream areas 20 Inspections Yes, if illicit discharges are observed they can be identified and stopped.
+1 Public Education Digital Signage 2 Messages No, a direct reduction of pollutants is not demonstrated but through education and information, a shift in behavior eventually may result in reduced pollutants.
+2 Dry Weather Screening Visual observation of outfalls and upstream areas 20 Inspections Yes, if illicit discharges are observed they can be identified and corrected.
 If pollutants are observed upstream, these can be addressed prior to discharge of pollutant.
-3 Construction Site Inspections Visual observation of construction site areas 2 Inspections Yes, if construction site BMPs are not being followed and evidence of pollutants entering stormwater is observed, this can be addressed; thus, reducing pollutant discharge.
+3 Construction Site Inspections Visual observation of construction site areas 2 Inspections Yes, if construction site BMPs are not being followed and evidence of pollutants entering stormwater is observed, this can be addressed; thus reducing pollutant discharge.
 4 Construction Plan Review Construction design 1 Review No, this BMP does not have a direct impact on pollutant reduction but by incorporating stormwater pollution prevention requirements into the design guidelines that contractors follow, pollutants will be reduced.
 5 Storm Sewer Inspections & Maintenance Visual observation of storm sewer systems (catch basins, inlets, drainage channels, retention ponds) 10 Inspections Yes, by inspecting and maintaining storm sewer systems and performing required maintenance, a reduction of pollutants entering the stormwater is expected.
 5 Target Area Inspections Visual observation of target areas with potential pollutant exposure to stormwater 20 Inspections Yes, if pollutants are observed in the target areas, these can be addressed prior to discharge of pollutant into stormwater.
+5 Spill Prevention Inspection of fuel and used oil tanks, preventative maintenance, and spill kit stocking 12 Inspections Yes, if leaks, spills, or maintenance issues are observed in the storage tank areas, these can be addressed prior to discharge of pollutants into stormwater.